voorloopnul/decouphage/README.md

  - Can be easily installed in Linux or Mac computers.
 Only requirement is ncbi-blast+.
  - Can be extended with prodigal, but as default it uses phanotate for ORF calling.
- - Decouphage is fast, using a Macbook most phage genomes can be annotated in less than a minute.
+ - Decouphage is fast, using a Macbook **most phage genomes can be annotated in less than a minute**.
  - Uses ncbi NR database containing non-identical sequences from GenBank CDS translations, PDB, Swiss-Prot, PIR, and PRF.

 ## How can I use decouphage?